-The Proponent will ensures that vermin, birds and insects are controlled through maintaining the Landfill in a generally clean and tidy manner, including applying appropriate cover.
-Wastes are covered at the end of each daily shift, or in the case of odorous or offensive wastes immediately following disposal at the tipping face.
+The Proponent will ensure that vermin, birds and insects are controlled through maintaining the Landfill in a generally clean and tidy manner, including applying Virgin Excavated Natural Material cover (VENM).
+Wastes are covered at the end of each daily shift, or in the case of potentially odorous or offensive wastes immediately following disposal at the tipping face.